ankit08015/AWS-Infrastructure-Using-Terraform/infrastructure/aws/terraform/Networking/Readme.md

 - open Terminal
 ` ls -a `

-- ` terraform init ` - to initialize terraform in the particular folder
+- ` terraform init ` - to initialize terraform in the ` /ccwebapp/infrastructure/aws/terraform/Networking` folder

 - ` aws configure ` - to get the Access Key ID and Secret Access Key